DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 ## Thursday

+- Review final presentation dates - are these all correct?
 - Some ear training in the studio with microphone types and positions.
   - We'll record dialogue with different mics and positions and then try to identify them in a blind test at the end of class.